acls/karma-jade2js-preprocessor/README.md

         return filepath.replace(/\.jade$/, '.html');
       },

-      // Support for jade locals to render at compile time
+      // Support for pug locals to render at compile time
       locals: {
         foo: 'bar'
       },

-      // setting this option will create only a single module that contains templates
-      // from all the files, so you can load them all with module('foo')
+      // set the global cache name for the templates (defaults to templateCache)
-      moduleName: 'foo',
+      cacheName: 'foo',

-      // Jade compiler options.
-For a list of possible options, consult Jade documentation.
+      // Jade/Pug compiler options.
+For a list of possible options, consult Jade/Pug documentation.
-      jadeOptions: {
+      pugOptions: {
         doctype: 'xml'
-      }
+      },
     }
   });
 };